Devin Smith (American football)

-Devin Smith (born March 3, 1992) is an American football wide receiver who is a free agent.
-He was drafted by the New York Jets in the second round of the 2015 NFL Draft.
-He played college football at Ohio State.
+Devin Smith (born March 3, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the New York Jets in the second round of the 2015 NFL draft.
+He played college football for the Ohio State Buckeyes.

-Early years
+Early life

 Smith attended Massillon Washington High School in Massillon, Ohio, where he played three sports: football, track and basketball.
 He was a two-time first-team All-Ohio performer.
 He had 110 career catches for 2,119 yards and 24 touchdowns (second-best in school history).
 He was also named All-county Independent player of year.

-He lettered 2 years track & field at Massillon High and previously at Ellet High School in football and track and field.
-He was the state's long jump champion (24-7 or 7.55 metres).
+He lettered 2 years in track & field at Massillon High and previously at Ellet High School in football and track.
+He was the state's long jump champion (24–7 or 7.55 metres).
 As a sprinter, he recorded a personal-best time of 10.56 seconds in the 100-meter dash at the 2011 state meet, where he placed first.
-He was also a state qualifier in the high jump and as part of the 4x200 relay.
+He was also a state qualifier in the high jump and as part of the 4 × 200 relay.

 Considered a three-star recruit by Rivals.com, Smith was rated as the 58th best wide receiver prospect of his class.
-On June 17, 2010, he committed to The Ohio State University to play college football.
+On June 17, 2010, he committed to Ohio State University to play college football.

 College career

-As a true freshman, he caught 14 passes for 294 yards and 4 touchdowns, highlighted by a 40-yard game-winning touchdown reception from Braxton Miller with 20 seconds left in a 33-29 win over Wisconsin.
+As a true freshman, he caught 14 passes for 294 yards and 4 touchdowns, highlighted by a 40-yard game-winning touchdown reception from Braxton Miller with 20 seconds left in a 33–29 win over Wisconsin.

 As a sophomore, he started 10 games, playing in all 12.
 He caught 30 passes for 618 yards and six touchdowns.

 As a junior, starting 12 games, he recorded 44 receptions for 660 yards and 8 touchdowns, and earned himself honorable mention all-conference honors.

 As a senior, Smith had 33 receptions for 931 yards and 12 touchdowns.
-In the 2014 Big Ten Football Championship Game, he caught 4 passes for 137 yards and 3 touchdowns, helping the Buckeyes to a 59-0 victory over Wisconsin.
+In the 2014 Big Ten Football Championship Game, he caught 4 passes for 137 yards and 3 touchdowns, helping the Buckeyes to a 59–0 victory over Wisconsin.
 In the 2015 Sugar Bowl, in which Ohio State upset No. 1 Alabama 42–35, Smith had 2 receptions for 87 yards, including a 47-yard touchdown that put his team ahead for good early in the third quarter.
 In the 2015 College Football Playoff National Championship victory over Oregon, he had one reception for 45 yards.

 Smith finished his college career with 121 receptions for 2,503 yards and 30 touchdowns.

 He also spent three spring seasons sprinting and jumping with the Buckeyes track & field team.
-He finished in a tie for second at the 2014 Big Ten outdoor championships in the high jump by clearing a personal, collegiate-best 7-0.25 (2.18 metres) in his first competition of the season, and qualified him for NCAA regional competition.
+He finished in a tie for second at the 2014 Big Ten outdoor championships in the high jump by clearing a personal, collegiate-best 7–0.25 (2.18 metres) in his first competition of the season, and qualified him for NCAA regional competition.